 ‘Spaying’ is the surgical removal of the female reproductive organs.
 Historically, in the Anglo-Saxon world this has meant the removal of the two ovaries and the uterus – an ‘ovariohysterectomy’.
 When vets talk about spaying, in most circumstances we’re talking about an ‘ovariohysterectomy’.

 Reasons for spaying female dogs are both medical and social.
 Females can develop a variety of medical conditions – cancers and infections in particular – that are life threatening.
 Removing the source of female hormone early in life, specifically before two and a half years of age may reduce the risk of mammary tumours.
-A recent (June, 2012) review of over 10,000 research articles related to neutering and mammary tumours found flaws in most of the research papers making their conclusions unreliable.
+A recent review of over 10,000 research articles related to neutering and mammary tumours found flaws in most of the research papers making their conclusions unreliable.
 Spaying certainly eliminates the risk of womb infection.
 The result is that the spayed dog population (spayed before two and a half years of age) lives on average 18 months longer than the ‘intact’ female population.

 Spaying eliminates the female hormonal reproductive cycle.
 The spayed female doesn’t have to enter purdah twice a year and be denied the fun of walks in the park and activities with other dogs.
+We will discuss personally with you and in much more detail your dog’s particular circumstances.

 In one out of every three or four dogs, spaying alters energy balance enough to lead to weight gain unless the energy level of the diet is reduced.
 When your dog is spayed we suggest reducing the quantity of her food anywhere from 10 to 20 per cent, or switching to a ‘neutered dog’ variety of food.